- To raise awareness of the benefits of helping people

 - To integrate cultural references (traditional poems, popular cartoons/storybooks)

-- To introduce vocabulary; a dentist, a fire fighter, a doctor, a policeman, a postman, a nurse, a teacher – and related objects: a tooth, a fire, a stomach-ache, a cat, a tree, an envelope, a thermometer, an exercise book.
+- To introduce vocabulary; a dentist, a firefighter, a doctor, a police officer, a postal worker, a nurse, a teacher – and related objects: a tooth, a fire, a stomach-ache, a cat, a tree, an envelope, a thermometer, an exercise book

 - Vocabulary flashcards

 The first time you look at this topic you should give the children an overview of all the people who help us and, in each lesson, start off with the same flashcards.
 This way they have a context and a reason for learning about the different people.
 Once they have pictures of all the people who help us on the board draw a circle around the one the particular lesson is based on.
 Then, in each lesson, display all the people and circle the person you are going to look at.

 - Stick flashcards onto the board of the following pictures; a tooth, a fire, someone who has stomach-ache, a cat stuck in a tree, a stamped-addressed envelope, a thermometer, an exercise book.

 - Elicit or teach the words in bold.

 - Stick up flashcards of the following; a dentist, a firefighter, a doctor, a police officer, a postal worker, a nurse and a teacher.

 - Ask volunteers to come and match the person to the object.

 - Each time you can say; ‘My tooth hurts.
 Who can help me?’ or ‘There’s a fire.
 Who can help me?’ using the word ‘help’ as much as possible.